hawkwynd/hr-listeners/README.md

 # hr-listeners

+## SC-Analytics is included in this repo
+See the readme in SC-Analytics for setup info to use the node.js script which feeds the database.

 Database files are found in the mysql folder.
 Import these into your database for use with the HR-Listeners.